MiernickiElijah/MiernickiElijah/README.md

 💡 Goals for 2022:
 + Find fun projects to code on!
-+ Get hired as a Developer and or Analyst
++ Start a developer career
-+ Go on a vacation with my wife! 😊
++ Go on a vacation with my wife 😊

 ⚡ Relevant Achievements:
 + Father and Husband...
 Whoooo!